-- (a) Any employee organization recognized as the bargaining agent for a bargaining unit shall be: - (1) Permitted to speak on behalf of all members of the bargaining unit and responsible for representing the interests of all members of the bargaining unit without discrimination and without regard to employee organization membership; and - (2) Entitled to meet at reasonable times and places to engage in good faith collective bargaining on matters that, under this division, may be the subject of collective bargaining, in an effort to reach an agreement, subject to the approval of the Chief Administrative Officer. - (b) The bargaining agent must submit a written request to the Chief Administrative Officer for any collective bargaining intended to result in a collective bargaining agreement to become effective for a given fiscal year in time for collective bargaining to begin on or before July 1 of the preceding fiscal year and conclude, including any impasse resolution procedures, by December 1 of the preceding fiscal year to ensure adequate time for inclusion in the Mayor's proposed budget for the given fiscal year. - (c) Nothing in this division requires either party to make any concessions or agree to the other party's proposals in collective bargaining.
+- (a) The bargaining agent must submit a written request to the Chief Administrative Officer for any collective bargaining intended to result in a collective bargaining agreement to become effective for a given fiscal year in time for collective bargaining to begin on or before July 1 of the preceding fiscal year and conclude, including any impasse resolution procedures, by December 1 of the preceding fiscal year to ensure adequate time for inclusion in the Mayor's proposed budget for the given fiscal year. - (b) Nothing in this division requires either party to make any concessions or agree to the other party's proposals in collective bargaining. - (c) Good faith bargaining shall not include submission of or a response to a proposal that: (1) violates the rights of employees as set forth in this division, or (2) impairs, restricts, or delegates the authority of the City as set forth at Section 2-1301.4.